 Columnea schiedeana is a relatively easy-to-grow species.
 It has a branching and spreading habit, with quite woody stems spreading horizontally from their base.
 It does not trail vertically.
+The feature plant above was exhibited in the 2021 virtual show of the Gesneriad Society.

 The flowers are quite unique, in that they are mottled in a deep maroon against a mid-yellow background.
 They are pendant beneath the branches, held at a horizontal angle from pedicels that are about 3 cm. long.
 The flowers are noticeably hairy.

 Like most Columneas, C. schiedeana prefers a well-drained medium and moderate fertilization.
 It should be watered only when fairly dry, but not allowed to completely dry out.
 An eastern window is an optimal location — the plants prefer bright light without too much direct sun.
 Some species, such as this one, do well outside in the summer.
+C. schiedeana is a good plant for the hobbyist grower.